 1. In a large pot, fry the onions and salt in the butter over a medium to low heat in the butter until soft (around 10 minutes).
 Add the turmeric and cook for a further 2 minutes

 2. Add the flour and give it a good stir and cook for a minute or two stirring continuelly.
 Add the carrots and pour over the stock before adding the lentils and the bay leaf.
 Bring to the boil.

 3. Turn the heat down to a simmer and cook for 20 minutes stirring occasional to stop the soup from sticking to the bottom.

 4. Fish out the bay leaf, take off the heat and blend with a hand blender or pour into a food processor.
-Blend until smooth.
+Blend until silky smooth.
 Taste and season with salt.

 5. Once smooth add the egg yolks and blitz again quickly – you don’t want the eggs yolks to start poaching!
 Serve topped with cottage cheese/yogurt and a good drizzle of extra virgin olive oil.